PradeepRawate/TLS_Gym/README.md

 ### Experimental TLS 1.2 implementaion

-Goal of this project is to understand the TLS 1.2 and implement basic Client-Server authentication using TLS.
+Goal of this project is to understand the TLS 1.2 and implement basic Client-Server authentication using TLS